124_Financing-indiv.jpg

 You may also be required to come up with a larger deposit, often at least 20-25% of the property's value.

-The Lending Channel can help find the right deal and lender for you.
+The Lending Channel can help find the right deal and bad credit mortgage lender for you.
 If you are in need of help when it comes to adverse credit mortgages in Scotland, don’t hesitate to reach out to our team or make an online loan enquiry through our site.

 Checking your credit score